E-Perko/Final-Project/README.md

 ## Credits

-This project branches off of the template _Pellet Pursuit_, which was created by Kyle Stewart and Claude AI.
+- This project branches off of the template _Pellet Pursuit_, which was created by Kyle Stewart and Claude AI.
 The template is made to guide students to create a Pac-Man clone, and can be found [here](https://github.com/SBHS-Computer-Science-Academy/PelletPursuit).
+- I used Bulbapedia to find damage formulas and stat calculations.
+- I used Serebii to find data on Pokémon stats, types, moves, and the type chart.
+- For resources, credits to:
+  - leParagon for Appletun back sprite
+  - Z-nogyroP and leParagon for Polteageist back sprite
+  - aXi for Avalugg back sprite
+  - Nintendo and Gamefreak for all other sprites and music

+Custom sprites were taken from the Smogon Sprite Project.

+I did not use AI to modify or find information for any part of this project.